Ivylata/CurrencyConverter/README.md

 # CurrencyConverter

-This is a currency converter
+This is a currency converter application

 HTML,CSS,JAVASCRIPT